-3. Basis of presentation
+3. Basis of presentation and Statement of compliance

 The consolidated financial statements have been prepared on a historical cost basis, except for financial instruments classified as and measured at their fair value.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.
 In addition, the financial statements have been prepared using the accrual basis of accounting, except for cash flow information.